So, what’s all this about writer’s block?

 You’re driving, you have music on, you’re relaxed, and you’re excited to be with these people.
 Because you know it’s going to be a great time!
 Stimulating conversation, laughs, sharing your thoughts with people who have similar core values and interests.
 They get you, you get them.
 You can just hang out and feel comfortable.

 I ask you: At this moment are you wondering what you’re going to say?
-Wondering if you have something worthwhile to share?
 Wondering what you can say that hasn’t been said before?
 Are they going to get you?
 Are they going to respond back, or not – or not invite you out again?

 NO, you’re not!!
 They’re your people!

-When you address your “ideal client” – not all your clients, but your ideal client because that’s on whom you should be focusing – think of them in this same way.
+When you address your “ideal client” – not all your clients, but your ideal client because that’s your marketing focus – think of them in this same way.
 You are in relationship with them.
 They know, like and trust you, or they’re getting there as you continue to build your connection.

 Consider this: Your ideal client has chosen you for many of the reasons your besties have.
-Your ideal client has a choice – they could be buying from any number of people who sell what you sell, correct?
+They have a choice – they could be buying from any number of people who sell what you sell, correct?
 But they’re choosing YOU.
 Why?

 But they’re coming to you (or considering you) because of who you are.
 Because of your core values.
-Because of the cumulation of your unique experience, backstory, reason for doing the work you do, your quirkiness (or steadiness), your humor (or seriousness), your creativity (or analytic acumen).
+Because of the combination of your unique experience, backstory, reason for doing the work you do, quirkiness (or steadiness), humor (or seriousness), creativity (or analytic acumen).

 This beautiful blend is what brings in the best people for you to work with, and for you to help, and of course to pay you well.